nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: User command for GroupCommand**
 * **Alternative 1:** Edit the group attribute of a person with a separate command.
+   * Pros:
-   * Pros: Reduce coupling.
+     * Reduce coupling.
+   * Cons:
-   * Cons: More commands for user to work with.
+     * More commands for user to work with.

 * **[Current implementation] Alternative 2:** Edit the group attribute of a person using the existing edit command.
+   * Pros:
+     * Easy to implement
-   * Pros: Easy to implement, lesser commands for user to remember.
+     * lesser commands for user to remember.
+   * Cons:
-   * Cons: Easy for user to make an erroneous command.
+     * Easy for user to make an erroneous command.

 * **Justification**
   * As editing a group requires the same index as the existing `EditCommand`, it would be better to reuse the same